 - The availability of a cooling-off period; and

 - Any changes to the most recent disclosure statement provided to the tenant, other then any changes in relation to the rent.

+Tenant’s Cooling Off Period on RenewalAs noted above, a 14-day cooling-off period now applies after the tenant’s decision to exercise a further option.
+Landlords and agents should therefore be wary of this period.
 Previously a tenant would be held to the exercise of their option if they had chosen to take it up.

+Essential Safety MeasuresOne of the changes to the Act that is landlord friendly is that landlords are now entitled to charge essential safety measures (ESM) as an outgoing to the tenant provided that the terms of the lease state that the landlord is permitted to claim these costs and the disclosure statement provided by the landlord lists them.
 Essential Safety Measures are costs associated with safety features at a building such as smoke detectors, sprinkler systems, fire extinguishers, fire exit signs and annual safety inspections (this is not an exhaustive list).
 Previously this was not allowed.
 However, landlords are not entitled to recover ESM costs they have paid prior to the changes to the Act became law.

 Final CommentsThe amendments to the Retail Leases Act have had practical commercial consequences.
 Proper calendar management and organisation, along with seeking legal advice, can ensure that you have a properly executed lease.
 Contact our Will Elder today if you have any queries arising from this article.
 You may also benefit from reading our guide to the covid-19 leasing code of conduct.

 Will has developed a broad commercial practice in which he advises clients on business acquisition and sale, commercial agreements, commercial and retail leasing, and commercial litigation.
 Learn more about Will's legal experience.